mbauman/dotfiles/README.md

 1. This repo is cloned into your user directory, under `~/.dotfiles`.
 1. Files in `/copy` are copied into `~/`. ([read more](#the-copy-step))
 1. Files in `/link` are symlinked into `~/`. ([read more](#the-link-step))
-1. You are prompted to choose scripts in `/init` to be executed.
-The installer attempts to only select relevant scripts, based on the detected OS and the script filename.
-1. Your chosen init scripts are executed (in alphanumeric order, hence the funky names). ([read more](#the-init-step))

 On subsequent runs, step 1 is skipped, step 2 just updates the already-existing repo, and step 5 remembers what you selected the last time.
 The other steps are the same.